 All You Need To Know About Tooth Infection

 A tooth infection can lead to several complications in the long run.
 Hence you must get it treated as soon as you notice the signs persisting.
-Our dentists at Didsbury Smiles Dental have shared all the details about tooth infection in this article.
+Our dentists at Didsbury Smiles Dental have shared all the details about tooth infections in this article.

 What Is Tooth Infection?

 The buildup of fluid within the gums or teeth is characterized as a tooth infection, also called a dental abscess or dental infection.
 A bacterial infection triggered by plaque or tartar formation on the teeth is the most common cause of tooth infection.
 Plaques and tartar, which typically collect in the soft pulp of the tooth, are breeding grounds for bacteria.

 What Are The Signs Of Tooth Infection?

 - Painful toothache that extends up to your ear

 - Dentin sensitivity